-Full TitleDevelopment of Group Interventions for Breast Cancer Survivors Study Back to top
+Full TitleDevelopment of Group Interventions for Breast Cancer Survivors Study

 The purpose of this study is to compare two types of groups for breast cancer survivors: a “Meaning-Centered Group” and a “Discussion Group.”
 Many breast cancer survivors seek help to deal with the emotional burden of having gone through the cancer experience.
 Participation in groups offering support often helps cancer survivors cope with the stresses of life after cancer by giving them a place to express their feelings.